vossmoos/nau-microbiome/README.md

-# Nau Microbiome: MicroPython Framework for ESP32 (UART Version)
+# Nau Microbiome

+MicroPython Framework for ESP32 (UART Version).
 This framework allows to control an ESP32 microcontroller via UART commands.
 It supports motor control, scenario execution, and extensibility for additional hardware and commands.

 ---